 On the other hand, the female rats who ate chocolate in response to stress maintained a stable physiological profile and did not show the ill effects seen in the male rats.
 The fact that females often reach for chocolate in times of high stress while males generally do not may be instinctual behavior.

 Love of chocolate goes back at least as far as the Aztecs.
-Cocoa beans were so highly valued during the rule of Emperor Montezuma that they were used as currency.
-Chocolate was believed to boost physical and mental energy, provide memory and wisdom, and act as an aphrodisiac.
+In fact, during the rule of Emperor Montezuma people valued cocoa beans so much that they were used as currency.
+They believed chocolate could help them boost physical and mental energy, provide memory and wisdom, and act as an aphrodisiac.

 For hundreds of years, healers used chocolate to cure ailments such as tuberculosis, gout, fatigue, diarrhea, weak digestion, hemorrhoids, low virility, and shortness of breath.